corda/corda/docs/source/key-concepts-identity.rst

 ------------

 Nodes must be able to verify the identity of the owner of a public key, which is achieved using X.509 certificates.
-When first run a node generates a key pair and submits a certificate signing request to the network Doorman service.
+When first run a node generates a key pair and submits a certificate signing request to the network Doorman service (see  :doc:`permissioning`).
 The Doorman service applies appropriate identity checks then issues a certificate to the node, which is used as the node certificate authority (CA).
 From this initial CA certificate the node automatically creates and signs two further certificates, a TLS certificate and a signing certificate for the node's well known identity.
 Finally the node